Before your hunting trip to New Zealand

 You may need to apply for an import permit or other documentation from your local quarantine office.

-In most cases, all you will need is an export health certificate that says the trophy or hide is from New Zealand.
+In most cases, all you will need is an export certificate that says the trophy or hide is from New Zealand.
 MPI can provide this certificate.

 Some countries require a Convention for International Trade in Endangered Species (CITES) permit.